-Here you'll find ways that you could fundraise or seek funding for youth programmes and activities.
-This is not a comprehensive list but will helpfully help get you started!
+Here you'll find ways that you can fundraise or seek funding for youth programmes and leadership training.
+This is not a comprehensive list but will hopefully help get you started!

 1. Obtain endorsement from your Corps Officer or Centre Manager

 2. Contact your Divisional Public Relations Coordinator to discuss your fundraising options and how they might be able to support you.